Custom Tabs are a feature in Android browsers that gives app developers a way to add a customized browser experience directly within their app.

 Custom Tabs is a feature supported by browsers on the Android platform.
 It was originally introduced by Chrome, on version 45.
 The protocol is supported by most Android browsers.

-In addition to the GitHub Demo, we have a number of guides to help you get started with Custom Tabs.
+In addition to the GitHub Demo, there are a number of guides to get you started with Custom Tabs.

 - Getting started